Frequently Asked Questions

 - Prepare for each class by reviewing the Matter of Balance manual and materials

-- Organize the classroom with supplies and refreshments
+- Organize the in-person classroom with supplies and refreshments

 - Present the class according to the directions, training and materials provided